rocketjishao/tagSeq/README.md

    To change the automatic conda activation because *auto_activate_base* is set to True.
 You can check this using the following command

     $ conda config --show | grep auto_activate_base

-   To set it false

-    $ conda config --set auto_activate_base False
-    $ source ~/.bashrc
-   To reactivate set it to True

-    $ conda config --set auto_activate_base True
-    $ source ~/.bashrc

 (3) pycoQC: (https://a-slide.github.io/pycoQC/installation/)
 a.
-Create a clean virtual environment:
+Create a clean virtual environment (only needed for the 1st run):

     $ conda create -n pycoQC python=3.6

 b.
-Install pycoQC with miniconda3:
+Install pycoQC with miniconda3:(only needed for the 1st run)

     $ conda install -c aleg pycoqc